Course Catalog 2024-2025

 IDP 146 Critical Perspectives on Entrepreneurship (4 Credits)

 Entrepreneurship takes on a diversity of meanings, forms and structures depending on its source and context.
-In this course, the topic of entrepreneurship is studied from a variety of critical and under-explored vantage points such as ethics, access, inclusion, culture, power, expression, agency, economic empowerment, cultural and social transformation.
+In this course, the topic of entrepreneurship is studied from a variety of critical and under-explored vantage points such as ethics, access, inclusion, culture, power, expression, agency, economic empowerment, and cultural and social transformation.
 Entrepreneurship is counter-mapped from an inter-, intra- and multi-disciplinary lens from the liberal arts tradition, and the course examines the commonalities that connect both.
 The potential of entrepreneurship to create sustained social transformations is critically examined alongside its unique identity within and outside of the realm of economic exchange.
+Enrollment limited to 32.

 Fall, Spring, Variable